pragyasingh-29/fetching-Api/README.md

 # fetching Api
- A single page created with the help of API
+A single web page created by fetching the API .